 Completion: 2015

-Success: Annual Objectives met; No Annual Report rejected
+Success: Annual Objectives met; All Annual Reports and Final Report accepted

-The proposed Title V project will increase Woodbury’s ability to serve greater numbers of Hispanic and low-income students by developing three new baccalaureate programs in the School of Media, Culture, and Design (MCD): Film, Media Technology, and Game Arts and Design, with internship and career services embedded in curricula to support students’ success.
-Each program’s pilots will begin with junior-year curricula enrolling community college transfers or Woodbury juniors with completed prerequisites to produce graduates during the project.
-Selected University facilities will be renovated and equipped to house the new programs.
-We will also conduct ongoing evaluation of the project to support its achievement of activity objectives, institutional objectives, institutional goals, and the purpose of the Title V program.
+This Title V HSI project increased WU’s ability to serve greater numbers of Hispanic and low-income students by developing three new baccalaureate programs in the School of Media, Culture, and Design (MCD): 1.
+Film, 2.
+Media Technology, and 3.
+Game Arts and Design.
+Each program’s pilot included enrolling community college transfers and embedding internships and career services access into curricula.
+Select WU facilities were also renovated and equipped to house the new programs.
+As before, WU conducted ongoing evaluation of this Title V project to support its institutional objectives and goals and to fulfill the purposes of the Title V program.

 Award Amount: $2,696,160 over 5 years